semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

 ### `semgrep-sast` crashes, fails, or is otherwise broken

-Semgrep prinst an error message to explain what went wrong upon crashes, and often also what to do to fix it.
+Semgrep prints an error message to explain what went wrong upon crashes, and often also what to do to fix it.

 The output of Semgrep is hidden by default, but [GitLab provides a way](https://docs.gitlab.com/ee/user/application_security/sast/#sast-debug-logging) to see it by setting an environment variable: